Eumaeus/blackwell_fall_2018/docs/GreekCiv.md

 - Sources for Greek mythology.
 - Io, Europa, Medea, Helen.
 Cadmus.
 Eponymous Hero.
 Autochthony.
 - Geography, *disambiguation*, *canonical reference*: See <https://pleiades.stoa.org>.
+- Hodological vs. Cartographic thinking; "turn-by-turn" directions vs. looking at a map
 - Barbara Tuckman's definition of "Folly".
+- Delphi and Oracles.
+Dedications and monuments as "evidence."
+- Psy-ops in war.
+Arion and the dolphin.

 ## Reflection